joannabell/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Tried to create a new toy, but got a 500 internal server error.
+Looked at the create action and fixed the typo. ("Toys" updated to "Toy")

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Checked the update action and added a "render json:" command on the third line.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Updated the resources route to include :destroy.